Miss Philippines Earth 2015

 Miss Philippines Earth 2015 was the 15th Miss Philippines Earth pageant, held at the SM Mall of Asia Arena in Pasay, Metro Manila on 31 May 2015.

-Angelia Gabrena Ong of Manila was crowned by Jamie Herrell of Cebu City at the end of the event.
+Angelia Ong of Manila was crowned by Jamie Herrell of Cebu City at the end of the event.
 New crowns made by jeweller Ramon Papa were unveiled during the pageant.
 Ong represented the Philippines and won Miss Earth 2015.